megnu/bspwm/README.md

 # megnu/ArcoLinux ArchWay bspwm Desktop

-megnu custom bspwm desktop for "vanilla" Arch Linux.
+These are my customized versions of the ArcoLinuxD bspwm scripts.

-These scripts will install a bspwm desktop with all my favorite software.
+These scripts will install a bspwm (https://github.com/baskerville/bspwm) setup with software from the Arch, AUR and ArcoLinux repos.
+(Remember to check the scripts before you run them!)

-# Start by installing the latest Arch Linux installation
+# 1. Start by obtaining the latest Arch Linux release

 Download at https://www.archlinux.org/download/

+Verify the checksums.

-# Follow Arch Linux installation guide
+# 2. Follow Arch Linux installation guide

 Read on the Arch Linux wiki https://wiki.archlinux.org/index.php/Installation_guide